Akitsuyoshi/goWithDB/README.md

 This simple api is written in golang.

 ### Prerequisites
-1. You've already set your $GOPATH up in your local
-2. the knowledge of docker to use
+1. the knowledge of docker to use

 ### the settting to use